thaibault/storelocator/readme.md

                     given number will be interpret as search result precision tolerance to identify a marker as search result.
                     If an object is given it indicates what should be search for.
-The object can hold four keys. "properties" to specify which store data should contain given search text, "maximumNumberOfResults" to limit the auto complete result, "loadingContent" to display while the results are loading and "content" to render the search results. "content" can be a function or string returning or representing the search results.
+The object can hold up to nine keys. "properties" to specify which store data should contain given search text, "maximumNumberOfResults" to limit the auto complete result, "loadingContent" to display while the results are loading, "numberOfAdditionalGenericPlaces" a tuple describing a
+                    range of minimal to maximal limits of additional generic google suggestions depending on number of local search results, "maximalDistanceInMeter" to specify maximal
+                    distance from current position to search suggestions, "genericPlaceFilter" specifies a function which gets a relevant place to decide if the place should be included (returns a boolean value), "prefereGenericResults"
+                    specifies a boolean value indicating if generic search results should be the first results,
+                    "genericPlaceSearchOptions" specifies how a generic place
+                    search should be done (google maps request object specification) and "content" to render the search results.
+                    "content" can be a function or string returning or representing the search results.
 If a function is given and a promise is returned the info box will be filled with the given loading content and updated with the resolved data.
                     The function becomes search results as first argument, a boolean value as second argument indicating if the maximum number of search results was reached and the store locator instance as third argument.
 If nothing is provided all available data will be listed in a generic info window.
                 */